Reopen the Bay State and recover from the COVID-19 pandemic by complying with safety standards

 Governor Charlie Baker announced the reopening of the State of Massachusetts on May 18 and has since advised that the state can roll back with reopening should the increase in COVID-19 cases continue.
 The original plan for reopening intends to have businesses resume operations, help people get back to work safely, and keep the COVID-19 pandemic under control in the Bay State.

 Massachusetts and the COVID-19 Pandemic

 Massachusetts is one of the hardest hit by COVID-19 in the United States.
-It is currently the 5th highest in confirmed COVID-19 cases with more than a hundred thousand infected among the state’s population.
+It is currently one of the highest in confirmed COVID-19 cases with more than a hundred thousand infected among the state’s population.
 A stay at home advisory took effect on March 24 and all operations except essential businesses were shut down to help mitigate the further spread if COVID-19.

 Travelers who are going to Massachusetts are instructed to self-quarantine for 14-days and that individuals who are showing COVID-19 symptoms should not travel to the Bay State.
 Health care workers, public health workers, public safety workers, transportation workers and designated essential workers are exempted from the rule.

 According to the state’s four-phase reopening plan, the trends in public health will determine how the state will proceed with the reopening phases.
 Sustaining the decrease in viral transmission is vital to proceeding with the rest of the reopening stages.
 The government provided these guidance that organizations must follow to help keep COVID-19 under control.